Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 ### Step 2: Creating the Referral Credit Program

 This is the `Program` you will use to credit **the referring** users who successfully refers a new user(s).
-We will again define the default parameters for the `Value`s we use to credit.
+We will again define the default parameters for the `Values` we use to credit.

 #### Call to Create Credit Program: